 Instructions

-- In a separate saucepan, boil the peeled beets for about 45 minutes until they are soft.
-The time will depend on the size of the beets.
+- Beets: In a separate saucepan, boil the peeled beets for about 45 minutes until they are soft.
+Cooking time depends on the size of the beets.
 Allow to cool and set aside.

-- Slice the herring fillets into small bite size pieces (cubed or diced).
+- Herring: Slice the herring fillets into small bite size pieces (cubed or diced).
 Set aside.

-- Grate 1 peeled potato over the dish and evenly spread across the entire base.
+- Grate 1 peeled potato over the dish and lightly spread across the springform pan.

 - Finally, grate the beets evenly spread over the carrot mayo layer, and cover with the remaining mayonnaise.